treeverse/lakeFS/docs/reference/cli.md

 ```
       --all               Checkout given source branch or reference for all linked directories
+      --force             Overwrite any local modifications you may have in your working directory
   -h, --help              help for checkout
   -p, --parallelism int   Max concurrent operations to perform (default 25)
       --pre-sign          Use pre-signed URLs when downloading/uploading data (recommended) (default true)